A Tutorial on Beyond-Diagonal Reconfigurable Intelligent Surfaces: Modeling, Architectures, System Design and Optimization, and Applications: Challenges and Future Research Directions of BD-RIS

 \subsubsection{Future Research Direction}

-Although \cite{sobhi2024joint,loli2024meta} have adopted deep reinforcement learning (DRL) and meta-learning to design BD-RIS-aided wireless communication systems and shown the benefits of such AI-driven solutions in being friendly to large-scale wireless systems, the study of AI-enabled BD-RIS-aided wireless systems is still in its infancy.
+Although \cite{sobhi2024joint,loli2024meta} have adopted deep reinforcement learning (DRL) and meta-learning to design BD-RIS-aided wireless communication systems and shown the benefits of such AI-driven solutions in being friendly to large-scale wireless systems, the study in this direction is still in its infancy.
 Future research avenues include, but are not limited to, designing more efficient online adaptation schemes to enable highly reliable instantaneous transmissions and establishing proper AI models that can properly adapt to various BD-RIS architectures, that are robust to real hardware constraints of BD-RIS, and that have good training overhead-performance trade-offs.